Jonathan Hacker - PortfolioDevelopment Blog: blog.cloakedgames.com

 Hello!
 My name is Jonathan Hacker.
 I am an independent game developer and a current undergraduate student.
 I am studying computer science, and liberal arts at Seattle Pacific University.
 I have grown up with a passion for designing games.
 As a kid I would draw maps on big sheets of paper, create my own levels with in-game editors, or make up new rules for board games.
 Eventually I taught myself to program so that I could realize my ideas fully.

 My projects are made using GameMaker, on my own or with small teams.
-For creating assets I also use Aesprite, Audacity, FL Studio, Google Suite, and other development tools.
+For creating assets I also use Aesprite, Audacity, FL Studio, and other development tools.
 I also have experience with Unity, (Certification) though I do not yet have any professional projects using Unity.

 Daughter of Dreams (2020 - Present)

 My current project, still in development.
 Daughter of Dreams is a tactical RPG game with strategic turn-based combat, an epic fantasy story, and an ever-changing procedurally generated world.
 This is the most technically challenging project I have worked on, due to the procedural generation and elaborate turn-based combat system.
 I am currently working on adding enough content to produce a demo, with a release goal of March 2023.

 Tile Trial!
 (2021 - 2022)

 Tile Trial! is a two-player cooperative online puzzle game for Windows 10 and Linux.
 A pair of friends can connect in a match together, and cooperate to solve a customizable grid-based jigsaw puzzle.
 This project was challenging to develop due to the inclusion of multiplayer.
 This project is was developed in a team of three for my Computer Science capstone requirement.